Songwriting Techniques and Tools: What Do Each of These Songwriters Have In Common?

 Despite your hard work and best efforts, nothing much happens.
 Other performing artists hear your "Churning" song but don't cover it.
 Online, nobody's talking about it.
 Streams and downloads quickly stall out in low numbers.
 Labels pass on signing you.

 You recall a piece of sage advice your aged grandma handed down to you.
-(She learned it at a meeting of wretched people with self-destructive addictions.)
+(She learned it at a local speakeasy for pandemic survivors and dispirited entertainers.)
 One evening, rocking on the porch, moths orbiting the pale yellow bulb above, she wagged a gnarled wisdom-finger in your direction and said, "Grasshopper, if you continue to do the same thing over and over, expecting different results, you are flirting with insanity."

 With those words echoing in your head, you resolve as a songwriter to stay sane.
 To do something different.
 Therefore, since "Churning" didn't get you anywhere, you compose a new song with music and lyrics expressly unlike "Churning."
 You call your new song, "Bridge Over Troubled Water."